Search Results Within Category "Lung Disease & Asthma"

 • Currently receiving ECMO or high frequency oscillatory ventilation.

-• Evidence of GI dysmotility as demonstrated by presence of all the following: persistent gastric distention and enteral feeding intolerability and persistent gastric residuals \>500 ml).
+• Evidence of gastrointestinal (GI) dysmotility e.g., due to acute pancreatitis or immediate post-op state, as demonstrated by persistent gastric distention, enteral feeding intolerability and/or persistent gastric residuals \>500 ml).

-• Anticipated transfer to a hospital not participating in the trial within 72 hours of screening.
+• Anticipated discharge from the hospital or transfer to another hospital within 72 hours of screening.

 • Decision to withhold or withdraw life-sustaining treatment (patients may still be eligible however if they are committed to full support except cardiopulmonary resuscitation if cardiac arrest occurs).